Buzov/kafka-springboot-kotlin/README.md

 | **AKHQ (previously Kafka HQ)** | Great option, but slightly heavier and more complex to configure (requires JVM, DB optional) |
 | **Kafdrop**                    | Lighter UI but limited features (e.g., message view only for uncompressed messages)          |

+# healthcheck
+⚠️ Note: The kafka-topics command must be available inside the container for this health check to work.
+It is included in images like confluentinc/cp-kafka and bitnami/kafka by default.